etterj/GRAD521_DMPEtter_2023/index.md

 ## Storage and Security
 ### Data Storage
 The data I will be handling as part of this research project is not considered sensitive or confidential according to OSU’s definitions.
-All samples will have been de-identified prior to being received by the lab.
+All samples will have been collected following HIPPA guidelines, and de-identified by OHSU prior to being received by the lab.
 As far as I am aware, the data being collected will not need to be protected.

-During the project, the raw data will be stored locally on the computer in the lab that is attached to the mass spectrometry system.
+During the project, the raw data and metadata will be stored locally on the computer in the lab that is attached to the mass spectrometry system.
 Additional copies of raw and processed data will be kept in my Google Drive and OneDrive, and the PI will also retain a copy of all processed data.
-Any physical data will be kept in a folder with my lab notebook to prevent loss or damage of the prints.
-If ever applicable, sensitive data or other data that needs to be protected will be stored in Box.
-In total, a minimum of 4 copies of processed data will be stored among different computers and operating systems to ensure that, in the event of a software failure, the data will not be lost.
+Any physical data (excluding samples) will be kept in a folder with my lab notebook to prevent loss or damage of the prints.
+Samples will be stored in the laboratory refridgerator in properly labeled storage boxes (proper labeling includes sample type, date, name(s) of researchers).

 ### Contingency Plan
 To ensure that any data associated with my ONID account (including Google Drive and OneDrive) will not be lost upon my graduation, I will make sure the PI has a copy of all raw and processed data that was once stored on my account.
-My lab notebook and any physical printed data will also remain in the lab
+My lab notebook and any physical printed data will also remain in the lab.

 ## Data Standards and Metadata
 In order to maintain organization of documented data, a number of strategies will be utilized.